-Decreasing tobacco use, increasing physical activity, improving nutrition, and decreasing substance use are most effectively accomplished through improving socioeconomic conditions and creating healthy places for people to live, learn, work, play, and worship.
+Decreasing tobacco use, increasing physical activity, improving nutrition, and decreasing substance use are most effectively accomplished through improving socioeconomic conditions (often measured as a combination of education, income and occupation) and creating healthy places for people to live, learn, work, play, and worship.
 For example, a child who is born into a home where other family members smoke, plays in a park where smoking is allowed, and lives in a community with heavy tobacco advertising in storefronts is more likely to become a smoker than a child who is born into a home with no smokers, and a community with smoke-free parks and restrictions on tobacco advertising.